ArnaudBMB/Project1/README.md

 •	Run the playbook in /etc/ansible with ansible-playbook elk-install.yml

 •	Check Kibana to see if the install worked with the URL: http://[your.ELK-VM.External.IP]:5601/app/kibana

+Command to download the Filebeat playbook:

+curl https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/filebeat-playbook.yml > /etc/ansible/filebeat-playbook.yml

+•	Run the playbook in /etc/ansible with ansible-playbook filebeat-playbook.yml

+•	Check Kibana to see if the install worked with the URL: http://[your.ELK-VM.External.IP]:5601/app/kibana.
+Go to Add Log Data then System Logs.

+Command to download the Metricbeatplaybook:

+curl https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/metricbeat-playbook.yml > /etc/ansible/metricbeat-playbook.yml

+•	Run the playbook in /etc/ansible with ansible-playbook metricbeat-playbook.yml

+•	Check Kibana to see if the install worked with the URL: http://[your.ELK-VM.External.IP]:5601/app/kibana.
+Go to Add Metric Data then Dockers Metric.